 new CamelBak (Tritan) or new Nalgene Choice (Tritan): Because of the concerns with BPA and phthalates, water bottle companies are now starting to use a different compound called Tritan.
 As I mentioned in my review of a BPA free Better Bottle by CamelBak, thus far tests have revealed no problems with Tritan.
 Tritan is a copolyester and while I’m not a chemical expert, this makes me a little wary.
 (Though it’s definitely better than BPA-leaching bottles.)

-Water bottles with soft “nipples”/valves: The soft plastic “nipple” or valve (see an example of a water bottle with what I’m talking about at REI) that you drink from likely contains phthalates.
+Water bottles with soft “nipples”/valves: The soft plastic “nipple” or valve (see an example of a water bottle with what I’m talking about here) that you drink from likely contains phthalates.
 Phthalates are hormone disruptors that have been linked to reproductive problems and birth defects.
 More here and here.